google-code-export/google-checkout-java-sdk/samples/samplestore/README.txt

 You can change the 'src' attribute to point to any of the styles found under "src/com/google/checkout/samples/samplestore/public/style".
 Simply have the 'src' attribute point to 'style/*.css'.

+Navigate to the "src/com/google/checkout/samples/samplestore/server".
+Edit the GridStore.xml with your favorite text editor.
+Enter the information for your sample store.

 3. Compiling the store.